Please read the information below to get the best out of your cruise.

 Midges: While on board you are safe from the infamous Scottish midge which is around in June, July and August.
 However you may need to apply repellent when you go ashore.
 You may have your own preference to bring with you but we will have on board a stock of the one we find most useful.

 Communications: The cellular system in the Highlands and Islands can be irregular; especially in the Outer Hebrides.
 The boat has access to emergency services via radio.
-Email is not available on board.
 It is usually possible to access the internet from local hotels or in an emergency via our shore manager.
 You will probably have 4G signal in many locations as we have noticed the signal is becoming increasingly better year upon year.

 Hospitality and Leisure